dfeshed/nw-ueba-saas/recon/README.md

 ## Actions
 * `closeAction`, *Action*, An action to execute when recon wants to close itself.
 * `expandAction`, *Action*, An action to execute when recon wants to expand itself.
-* `linkToFileAction`, *Action*, An action to execute when recon wants to invoke a link to another event query.
+* `linkToFileAction`, *Action*, An action to execute when recon wants to invoke a link to another event query, thus overriding recons default behavior.
 * `shrinkAction`, *Action*, An action to execute when recon wants to shrink itself.